 €300 | €300 | €300 | €600 | €600 | Non-internal EU flights over 3,500 km |

-The airline may not need to compensate you if they can provide a transfer to your destination, close to the original schedule.
-Even with a slight delay, you might not be entitled to flight cancellation compensation.
+The airline might not have to compensate you if they can provide transportation to your destination, close to the original schedule.
+Even if you’re just a little late, you might not be entitled to flight cancellation compensation.

 How to Claim Compensation from Air Corsica